What exactly happens behind the scenes when you create an object with new?

 In practice, programmers often work with class diagrams

-, as an example below.
+, as shown in the example below.
 Usually class diagrams have multiple classes.

 A class is represented as a rectangle consisting of 3 parts: